deeplinkme/appwords-ios/README.md

 * The `type` parameter is ...

 * The `view` parameter refers to the view which will be saved as an image, and sent to the server.
-It can be set into the `nil` value, which will couse the software to make the screenshot of the whole screen.
+It can be set into the `nil` value, which will cause the software to make the screenshot of the whole screen.

 * The `viewName` parameter is ...